aquasecurity/tracee/docs/docs/config/cli.md

 To help you get started with configuring Tracee using the `--config` flag, we've provided two example configuration files in the `examples/config` directory of the Tracee repository:

-- `examples/config/global_config.yaml`: This file contains an example configuration in YAML format.
+- `examples/config/global_config.json`: This file contains an example configuration in JSON format.
-- `examples/config/global_config_cli.yaml`: This file contains the same example configuration as global_config.yaml, but using cli flags (not structured).
-- `examples/config/global_config.json`: This file contains the same example configuration as global_config_cli.yaml, but in JSON format.
+- `examples/config/global_config.yaml`: This file contains the same example configuration as global_config.json, but in YAML format.

 These example files demonstrate how you can set various configuration options using the `--config` flag.
 You can use these files as a starting point for your own configuration, or as a reference for the available configuration options.